Filler

 "How-To" Books Still in Print

-I'm aware of only four books available on the market today that use text and pictures to describe how to do belly dance moves.
+I'm aware of only five books available on the market today that use text and pictures to describe how to do belly dance moves.
 These include:

 • Belly Dancing for Health and Relaxation.
-ISBN number 0-7156-1605-6.
 Written by Tina Hobin.
 Originally published in 1982, the most recent printing done in 1998.
-Published by Gerald Duckworth & Co, Ltd. in the United Kingdom.

 • Belly Dancing Basics.
 ISBN 978-1402710780.
 Written by Laura Cooper with photographs by Sarah Skinner.
 Published in 2004 by Sterling.

 • Intermediate Bellydancing.
-ISBN 1-58513-024-9.
 Written by Vicki Corona.
 Published by Earth Dance International Publishing Company.

 "How to Belly Dance" Books No Longer in Print